senthenastydynast2/Woggy/README.md

 <h5 align="center">*The World Tour summary screen.</h5>

+Please note, some boards might share the same nickname, (for example, you might go through 2 different "Average Boards"), but they are actually slightly different from each other.
+This is not a bug.

 **IMPORTANT**: Board generation for World Tour can be very CPU-intensive, which means hang time might happen which might be mistaken for a game crash.
 I plan to optimize the algorithm responsible, but for now, just be patient!

 - **Word Monster**: *Coming Soon!*